etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_rich_text_field_and_column.md

 ##  Example

-For this how-to, we will use the redefine the "description" field in the sales order window.
-So, you may need to do a "smartbuild" after the changes to see the result.
+For this how-to, we will use the redefine the description field in the sales order window.
+So, you may need to do a *smartbuild* after the changes to see the result.

 ##  Adding a column

-First, you have to add a new column to the existing table.
+First, you have to [add a column to the existing table](/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table/).

 !!!note
     As rich text is stored as HTML inside the database, the varchar column type